California Renters Insurance

 Team LemonadeTeam Lemonade

-So whether you live in San Francisco, Los Angeles, San Diego, or anywhere in between, you’re going to want to make sure you have renters insurance coverage, to alleviate any anxiety around bad things that can happen in California—from your phone getting swiped at Coachella to having your valuables damaged by wildfires.
+Whether you live in San Francisco, Los Angeles, San Diego, or anywhere in between, you’re going to want to make sure you have renters insurance coverage in California.
+It covers you for a whole range of bad things that could happen—from getting your phone swiped at Coachella to having your valuables damaged by wildfires.

 Here’s what we’ll discuss: